 SECTION 2.
-The City Council hereby creates the Ad Hoc Committee consisting of councilmembers FRED SHAW and MAYOR WADE NOMURA SECTION 3.
+The City Council hereby creates the Ad Hoc Committee consisting of councilmembers FRED SHAW and MAYOR WADE NOMURA

+SECTION 3.
 The Ad Hoc Committee shall have the following roles and responsibilities: research and recommend to the City Council a consultant to assist the City with implementing its Resolution No. 5981 Commitments; work with the consultant to develop a process, schedule, and budget for this work; and further define the role of the Blue Ribbon Committee.

 SECTION 4.
 Unless otherwise amended by action of the City Council, the Ad Hoc Committee shall be terminated upon completion of its responsibilities outlined in Section 3 above.

 SECTION 5.
 The Ad Hoc Committee will be subject to the Ralph M. Brown Act (Gov. Code §§ 54950 et seq.).

 PASSED, APPROVED, AND ADOPTED on this 10th day of August, 2020, by the following vote:

-AYES:

-COUNCILMEMBER(S): CARTY, LEE, SHAW, CLARK, NOMURA
+AYES: COUNCILMEMBER(S): CARTY, LEE, SHAW, CLARK, NOMURA NOES: COUNCILMEMBER(S): NONE ABSENT: COUNCILMEMBERS(S):NONE ABSTAIN: COUNCILMEMBERS(S):NONE

-NOES:

-COUNCILMEMBER(S): NONE

-ABSENT:

-COUNCILMEMBERS(S):NONE

-ABSTAIN:

-COUNCILMEMBERS(S):NONE

-ATTEST:
+ATTEST: anco

-Mayor, City of Carpinteria

-City Clerk, City of Carpinteria

 I hereby certify that the foregoing resolution was adopted was adopted at a regular meeting of the City Council of the City of Carpinteria held on August 10, 2020.

-City Clerk, City of Carpinteria

-APPROVED AS TO FORM:

-on Peter Brown, on behalf of Brownstein Hyatt Farber Schreck, LLP acting as City Attorney of the City of Carpinteria continuing to learn about, reflect on, and incorporate anti-racist policies into City government, and strengthen a climate incompatible with racism in our community and nation.
+Peter/Brown, on behalf of Brownstein Hyatt Farber Schreck, LLP acting as City Attorney of the City of Carpinteria continuing to learn about, reflect on, and incorporate anti-racist policies into City government, and strengthen a climate incompatible with racism in our community and nation.

 Section 7.
 To accomplish the goals of this Resolution, the City will highlight and collaborate with minority leadership and social justice groups.
 The City commits to developing resources that support and amplify minority-owned businesses, community groups and non-profit organizations within our City and broader community.

 Section 8.
 The City commits to both learning from other leaders and providing leadership on these critical issues in Carpinteria.

 PASSED, APPROVED, AND ADOPTED on this 8th day of June, 2020, by the following vote:

 AYES: COUNCILMEMBER(S): LEE, CARTY, SHAW, CLARK, NOMURA

 NOES: COUNCILMEMBER(S): NONE

 ABSENT: COUNCILMEMBERS(S):NONE

 ABSTAIN: COUNCILMEMBERS(S): NONE

-Mayor, City of Carpinteria

-ATTEST:

-Adel Gauz City Clerk, City of Carpinteria

 I hereby certify that the foregoing resolution was adopted was adopted at a regular meeting of the City Council of the City of Carpinteria held on June 8, 2020.

-City Clerk, City of Carpinteria

-APPROVED AS TO FORM:

 arbehalt g

-Peter Brown, on behalf of Brownstein Hyatt Farber Schreck, LLP acting as City Attorney of the City of Carpinteria
+Peter Brown, on behalf of Brownstein Hyatt Farber Schreck, LLP acting as City Attorney of the City of Carpinteria an built an could be built but the set

-сж.

-100

 ATTACHMENT B

-City of Carpinteria

 COUNCIL AGENDA STAFF REPORT June 22, 2020

 ITEM FOR COUNCIL CONSIDERATION

-Consider and discuss options that align with the commitments identified in Resolution No. 5981 and discuss potential actions to support related objectives of furthering racial equity and justice within local law enforcement.
-City policies, and through engagement with stakeholders and community groups.
+Consider and discuss options that align with the commitments identified in Resolution No. 5981 and discuss potential actions to support related objectives of furthering racial equity and justice within local law enforcement, City policies, and through engagement with stakeholders and community groups.

 STAFF RECOMMENDATION

-Action Item X; Non-Action Item
+Action Item X ; Non-Action Item

 Receive staff report and provide direction to City staff as determined appropriate.